 - Note: You can request a replacement Social Security card online if you meet certain requirements.

-Note: Name change documents, such as a certified copy of a marriage certificate or divorce decree, may be required if your identity document name (birth certificate) is different than the name on your application.
+Note: Name change documents, such as a certified copy of a marriage certificate or divorce decree, is required if your identity document name (birth certificate) is different than the name on your application.
 See name change document information below.

 View the list of document options to apply for a REAL ID card.

 Married, Divorced, or Name Change?
 You May Need to Provide a Name Change Document.

 Name change document(s), such as a certified copy of a marriage certificate, is required to issue a REAL ID driver license or ID card in your true full name.
 If the name on your identity document is different from the name you provided on your application, you must submit a document that establishes your true full name, for example: